 - Cake pop sticks

-- Roll out 12 1 inch balls from the dough and place on to cookie sheet
+- Roll out 12 1-inch balls from the dough and place them onto a cookie sheet.

 Healthy Dessert Recipes